 To provide you with the best service, we will:-

-- discuss the Will with you in detail and notify all beneficiaries of their entitlement
+- Discuss the Will with you in detail and notify all beneficiaries of their entitlement.

-- collect and reconcile all monies received into the estate and from it during the administration period and provide a comprehensive set of Estate Accounts showing the position clearly and concisely for the Executors’ approval.
+- Collect and reconcile all monies received into the estate and from it during the administration period and provide a comprehensive set of Estate Accounts showing the position clearly and concisely for the Executors’ approval.

-- pay all pecuniary legacies
+- Pay all pecuniary legacies

-- make the final distribution of the estate
+- Make the final distribution of the estate

 How much will it cost?

+The costs estimates provided below are based on the average costs that we charge for typical cases and matters.
+Our actual costs may vary based on the factual circumstances and complexity of your particular case.
 Estates vary according to size, amount and type of assets, as well as whether they are subject to Inheritance Tax or not.
 Costs will depend on the individual circumstances of the matter and how complicated it is including the number of properties and bank or building society accounts involved, the number of assets and beneficiaries.
 Disputes between beneficiaries to the estate and claims made against the estate can also increase the costs.